Career

 The "Airport Test"

-The panel is subconsciously asking themselves: "If my flight was cancelled and I was stuck in an airport lounge with this candidate for 4 hours, would I be bored/annoyed, or would we have a good chat?"
+Beyond the clinical skills and the business acumen, the panel is subconsciously asking themselves: "If my flight was cancelled returning from the AAOS or BOA conference, and I was stuck in an airport lounge with this candidate for four hours, would I be bored out of my skull, wildly annoyed, or would we have a genuinely good chat?"

 Strategy:

-1. "What does a successful first year look like for me?"
-(Sets expectations).
+1. "What does a successful first year look like for me in the eyes of the partnership?"

-2. "How are decisions made in the group?"
-(Democracy vs Dictatorship).
+2. "How are decisions made in the group?
+Is it one-partner-one-vote, or is it based on seniority/productivity?"

-3. "What is the buy-in process for the surgery center/real estate?"
-(Financial trajectory).
+3. "What is the specific pathway to partnership, and what is the buy-in process for the surgery center (ASC) or practice real estate?"

 Conclusion

-A job interview is a courtship.
-Both sides are on their best behavior.
-Your job is to look past the sales pitch and sense the culture.
+A consultant job interview is a complex courtship.
+Both sides are on their absolute best behavior, wearing their best suits and putting forward their most polished sales pitches.
+Your job as a discerning orthopaedic surgeon is to look past the shiny brochures, the newly renovated clinic spaces, and the lucrative starting salary guarantees, to sense the true culture of the group.

 "Culture eats strategy for breakfast." - Peter Drucker.

-A department with a supportive culture will help you survive complications, burnout, and personal crises.
-A toxic department will make even a high salary feel like a prison sentence.
-Trust your gut.
+A department with a supportive, collegial, and transparent culture will help you survive the inevitable surgical complications, mitigate the risk of burnout, and support you through personal crises.
+Conversely, a toxic department with infighting, resource hoarding, and lack of mentorship will make even the highest salary feel like a prison sentence.

 #InterviewTips #ConsultantLife #JobSearch #MedicalCareer #OrthoVellum #DepartmentCulture #SoftSkills